DeViL303/MultiServer3-NautilusFork/README.md

 ### SDC Creator:
 - SDCs are small XML based files used for storing scene information.
-- Fill out the fields and click create.
+- Usage: Fill out the fields and click create.
-- Create encryped SDCS in one operation - The SHA1 used to encrypt the file will be shown.
+- Create encrypted SDCS in one operation - The SHA1 used to encrypt the file will be shown when you click create.
 - Choose Offline mode to exlude the archive element from the the SDC.
+These are suitable for using with HDK builds.
 - The created file will have the name autofilled to match the sdat name in the archive element.
 - The SDC Content box will show the generated SDC for review.
 - Use the clear button to revert all fields to default before creating a new SDC.